 7. Ensure That You Have Dressed Appropriately

-What you wear to the interview really matters.
+How you dress for an interview really matters.
 The right outfit will help you to make a good first impression.

 You have to look professional.
 To get the dress code right, ask the recruiter how the firm’s employees typically dress in the workplace.
 If you don’t have someone to ask, take a look at their website and social media to see how their employees generally dress.